-For our visit to the Hawaiian island of Oahu, our final stop while island hopping Hawaii, we wanted to stay in a central location.
+For our visit to the island of Oahu, our final stop while island hopping Hawaii, we wanted to stay in a central location.
 We had been relaxing extensively on the other islands and so we wanted to explore the Honolulu area.
 In our search for a modern, fresh and sophisticated hotel in a convenient Waikiki Beach location, we came across the newly (re)openened Alohilani Resort.
 It’s a sparkling new 4.5-star hotel, the result of a complete renovation of the former Pacific Beach Hotel.
 The new name is an ode to the past, since Queen Liliʻuokalani’s beachside cottage Kealohilani used to be located here.
 ‘Alohilani’ is Hawaiian for heavenly brightness.

 The first impression when arriving at the resort, was one of grandeur thanks to the high ceilings and spacious entrance and lobby.
 Alohilani has a stylish and sophisticated style with an island feel